C#/.NET code for POST HTML Form ExampleThis C#/.NET code snippet was generated automatically for the POST HTML Form example.

 A form is a section of an HTML document that contains controls such as text and password input fields, radio buttons, checkboxes, and a Submit button, enclosed in an HTML <form> tag.
 HTML forms collect user input and send it to a server for processing.
 Examples of HTML forms are login and image upload forms.

 Submitting HTML Forms over HTTP with C#/.NET

-In HTTP, there are two ways to send HTML forms to the server, both from browsers and from C#/.NET code.
+In HTTP, there are two ways to submit HTML forms to the server using the application/x-www-form-urlencoded and multipart/form-data content types.
+HTML forms can be submitted from browsers and from C#/.NET code.

 In some cases, you can submit form data using the HTTP GET method.
-The form data is passed to the server as a series of name/value URL parameters, , and you are limited to the maximum length of the URL.
-For browsers the limit is around 2000 characters (browser dependent) for C#/.NET code, there is no such limit, but your server may have its own limits.
+The form data is passed to the server as a series of name/value URL parameters, and you are limited to the maximum length of the URL.
+For browsers, the limit is around 2000 characters (browser dependent) for the C#/.NET code, there is no such limit, but your server may have its limitations.
 For example, the maximum length of an Apache URL is 8177 characters.
-Submitting HTML forms using the HTTP GET method is less secure because you are passing data in URL parameters.
+Submitting HTML forms using the HTTP GET method is less secure because you pass URL parameters data.